scale-docs/docs/index.md

 ---

-title: Equalizer Exchange
+title: Welcome to Equalizer
 nav_order: 1
 has_children:

 ---

-# Equalizer Exchange
+# Welcome to Equalizer

 ## Introduction